kesslern/gluecan/README.md

 | keystore.path     | If defined, GlueCan will use the provided keystore to create a secure SSL connection. |
 | keystore.password | The keystore password to use.                                                         |

-## SSL Warning
+## SSL Requirement Warning

-GlueCan uses clipboard APIs which are only available when runnig in a sceure context (HTTPS or localhost).
+GlueCan uses clipboard APIs which are only available when running in a sceure context (HTTPS or localhost).
 Outside of a secure context, some GlueCan functionality will not work, and there is no graceful fallback.

 ## Development